gz/website/cv/bio.md

 # Biography

-Gerd Zellweger is a systems researcher focusing on operating systems, databases and networks.
-He likes to build system software that interacts with emerging hardware technologies.
-He earned his Doctorate degree in Computer Science in 2017 at ETH Zurich and was a systems researcher at the VMware Research Group from 2018 until 2023.
-Currently, he is a co-founder of a startup specializing on incremental computation.
+Gerd Zellweger is the head of engineering and co-founder at Feldera, a startup specializing in incremental computation.
+Previously, he was a systems researcher at VMware Research focusing on operating systems, databases and networks.
+He likes to build software that interacts closely with hardware technologies.
+He has published many scientific papers and patents and earned his Doctorate degree in Computer Science at ETH Zurich.